alpheios-project/alpheios5/README.md

 * Used the [Sarissa](http://dev.abiss.gr/sarissa/) library for cross-browser XSLT handling (this may or may not be necessary - it isn't working fully now on Firefox so this needs futher investigation).
 * Made the Alpheios state object an adapter to the HTML5 sessionStorage API  - only simple string values are currently supported (therefore window and panel state management is disabled for now)
 * app.js acts as the main controller.
 It calls main.js:init to automatically enable the tools for Greek (language selection is currently hard-coded) upon load.
+* I've just deployed the supporting non-javascript resources (i.e. css stylesheets, icons and xslt) manually on the alpheios.net server for now by copying them from the sourceforge repo.
+These all still need to be ported to the new code structure.

 ### Outstanding issues/roadmap
 * Module dependencies need to be cleaned up further and made more concise